 We know that children can be very astute at finding ways to get their voices heard, and often when they’re not happy, they let us know!
-However, for many children, there can be a lack of people that children feel they can trust, especially with the ‘big‘ things in life.
+However, there can be a lack of people that children feel they can trust, especially with many children’s ‘big‘ things in life.

-These children often turn to ‘strangers’ to have their voices heard, and they are unaware of the potential dangers they could face.
+These children often turn to ‘strangers’ to have their voices heard, unaware of the potential dangers they could face.

 Sadly, some children don’t understand the importance of boundaries and rules, often because they have never had them.
 For other children, the rules change frequently and depend on the people caring for them, and subsequently, children will make their own rules up to survive.

 ‘I hate it here, I’m not going back, and you can’t make me’.